ailove-lab/point.cloud/README.md

 ![](screen.png)

-Visualization of large datasets obtained by methods of lowering the dimension, for example, such as UMAP, TSNE.
+Realtime visualization of large datasets obtained by methods of lowering the dimension, for example, such as UMAP, TSNE.

 Dependencies
 ------------